 Learning outcomes are statements on what successful students have achieved as the result of learning.
-These threshold statements of achievement broadly fall into the following four categories:
+These threshold statements of achievement and are linked to the knowledge, understanding and skills that a student will have gained on successfully completing a course.